25 Different Types of Houses From Around the World

 Circular houses with straw roofs in Uganda

 Evelyn sits with her daughter Betty outside their home in northern Uganda.
-Known for its beautiful countryside, rolling hills and huge mountains, Uganda is home to many animals including endangered mountain gorillas.
-Houses tend to be circular with a straw roof with the walls often made from mud.
+Known for its beautiful countryside, rolling hills and huge mountains, Uganda is home to endangered mountain gorillas.
+Houses in Evelyn’s community are circular with a straw roof with the walls often made from mud.

 Houses made from banana leaves in Rwanda

 Rwanda is a country of beautiful green mountains and valleys, famous for the mountain gorillas that can be found hiding in the dense jungle that covers the mountain slopes.
-Houses are often made of mud, grass and banana leaves with clay tiles and thatch used for roofs.
+Some Rwandan houses in rural areas are made of mud, grass and banana leaves with clay tiles and thatch used for roofs.

 Traditional Ethiopian houses

 Ethiopian traditional houses are round and made of wooden strips covered with a sticky combination of wet soil, clay, sand, animal dung and straw.
-The roofs tend to be made of thatch.
-Random fact – Ethiopia has the most number of donkeys in the world.
+The roofs are often made of thatch.

-Kenya is famous for its huge game reserves where you can spot some of Africa’s most amazing animals.
+Kenya is famous for its huge game reserves.
 The landscape is magnificent with mountains, savannahs and the Great Rift Valley, a 4,000 mile valley filled with diverse landscapes.

 The Maasai people live in Kenya.
 They are semi-nomadic, so travel from place to place and are well-known for their traditional clothing.
-The Maasai tribe in Kenya live in manyatta, a grouping of small homes made from mud, cow dung and sticks.
-The homes are grouped together in a compound to help protect them from wild animals.
+The Maasai tribe tend to live in manyatta, a grouping of small homes made from mud, cow dung and sticks.

 Bamboo houses in Thailand

 Known by many people as the ‘land of a thousand smiles’, Thailand is famous for being friendly and welcoming.
-It’s a popular place for people to go on holiday for this reason, as well as the amazing natural beauty of the country.
 Many Thai houses are made of wood and bamboo with posts raising them off the ground.
 The Kingdom of Thailand was known as Siam until 1939.
 This is where the Siamese cat originally came from!

 Homes on stilts in Bangladesh